Find, measure, or monitor an

 Tell your doctor if you have had a

-spleen, and pancreas, you may be asked to eat a fat-free meal on the evening
+spleen, and pancreas checked, you may need to eat a fat-free meal on the evening

-before the test and then to avoid eating for 8 to 12 hours before the
+before the test.
+Then you may need to avoid eating for 8 to 12 hours before the

 to avoid eating for 8 to 12 hours before the test to avoid gas buildup in the

 intestines.
-Gas could interfere with the evaluation of the kidneys, which lay
+Gas could affect the results of the kidney ultrasound.

 may need to avoid eating for 8 to 12 hours before the test.